 To correctly appear on all screens, the content on your page should fit within 1024 px wide area, marked with a dotted frame.
 A widget outside the dotted frame may not appear on small screens.

-By default, content on the desktop is centred and never scaled.
-The mobile layout of your page is always scaled and centred to fit the screen width.
+By default, content on the desktop is centered and never scaled.
+The mobile layout of your page is always scaled and centered to fit the screen width.

 Scalable desktop layout#

 Click Scale Layout control on the Viewer tab in Project Settings to automatically scale the content within the dotted frame to the width of a desktop browser window.
 You can limit the maximum width of scaling by typing the numeric value in the range from 1024px to 8400px.